KTamas03/web-scraping-challenge/README.md

 # web-scraping-challenge
 Module 11 Challenge - Data Collection

-This project involved the following:
+In this project, I performed web scraping from two websites, Mars News and Mars Weather:
-- 1: Scraping titles and preview text from Mars news articles.
+    - From the Mars News website, I scraped information from a list of news articles.
-- 2: Scraping and analysing Mars weather data, which exists in a table.
+    - From the Mars Weather website, I scraped weather information from a table.
+Then I performed some analysis on the scraped table data.

 Repository Contents:
 - part_1_mars_news_kt.ipynb
 - part_2_mars_weather_kt.ipynb
 - Output:
     - scraped_data_kt.json
+    - mars_temperature_data.csv

 ## Table of Contents